Our Services

 Dizziness and fatigue are among the most common losartan side effects, particularly when starting treatment.
 In most cases, they improve as your body adjusts.
 Monitoring your blood pressure, staying hydrated, and communicating openly with your doctor can help you stay safe.

 High blood pressure is often silent but serious.
-If you're unsure whether your symptoms may be related to hypertension, consider using a free online symptom check for high blood pressure.
+If you're unsure whether your symptoms may be medication-related or signs of something else, you can take a free symptom assessment to get personalized insights in just a few minutes.

 Most importantly, if you experience severe symptoms — especially chest pain, fainting, irregular heartbeat, or signs of an allergic reaction — seek immediate medical care.
 For ongoing concerns, always speak to a doctor about your symptoms.
 Managing blood pressure is a long-term commitment, and the right guidance can help you protect your heart safely and effectively.